 Follow These Tips to Ensure State Filing Is Free to Eligible Filers:

-- Most tax software vendors have two websites, one that is meant for use by the general public where a fee may be charged and the other for those eligible for Free File.
+- Most tax software vendors have two websites, one that is meant for use by the general public where a fee may be charged.
+The other site for those eligible for Free File.

-- In order to use Free File for your Vermont return, file both your federal and Vermont returns through the link provided on this page.
-The IRS Free File link brings you to the vendor's Free File site; however, it does not then connect to the Vermont return.
+- Do not use the IRS' Free File link if you will file a Vermont return.
+In order to use Free File for your Vermont return, file both your federal and Vermont returns through the link provided on this page.
+The IRS Free File link brings you to the vendor's Free File site; however you cannot complete a Vermont return from the IRS' link.

 What is Free File?

 Free File is a partnership between the IRS and brand-name tax software companies that has helped more than 50 million people since 2003 accurately prepare their tax returns, capturing all credits and deductions to maximize their refund, at no cost.

 This alliance enables 70 percent of all taxpayers – individuals and families with an adjusted gross income of $66,000 or less for Tax Year 2018– to use the best-known and most trusted commercial tax preparation software products for free.